Hotel Ukraine

-Hotel Ukraine (Готель Україна), also referred to as Hotel Ukraina or Hotel Ukrayina is a four-star hotel located in central Kyiv, the capital of Ukraine.
-Designed under Stalin and Khrushchev as Hotel Moskva ('Hotel Moskow'), it opened in 1961 in a location which originally was occupied by Kyiv's first skyscraper, the Ginzburg House.
+Hotel Ukraine (Готель Україна), also referred to as Hotel Ukraina or Hotel Ukrayina, is a four-star hotel located on the Alley of Heroes of the Heavenly Hundred in central Kyiv, the capital of Ukraine.
+Designed under Stalin and Khrushchev as Hotel Moskva ('Hotel Moscow'), it opened in 1961 in a location which originally was occupied by Kyiv's first skyscraper, the Ginzburg House.
 The construction of the hotel finished the architectural ensemble of Kyiv's main street – the Khreshchatyk – which formed the post-war reconstruction of central Kyiv.
+It was renamed Hotel Ukraine in 2001, to celebrate the 10th anniversary of Ukraine's independence from the Soviet Union in 1991.

 Location history

 The area of the location where the modern building sits is significant to the history of Kyiv and its geography.
 Historically, when Kyiv still had military fortification walls surrounding the city which ran along the modern Khreschatyk street and in the area of the Pechersk Gate, now located in today's Maidan Nezalezhnosti square.
 The layout of the roads leading to the gate can still be observed at the five small streets coming out of the northern part of the square.

 Overlooking the Pechersk Gate from the south was an offspur of the Pechersk plateau with two roads on both sides linking the Pechersk with old Kyiv.
 One of which, modern Institutska Street, was known since days of Kievan Rus' as the Ivanovo road and the other (modern Horodetska) lead to a large market that was to the south.
 A beautiful Linden wood covered the surrounding hills forming a picturesque view from the city walls.